chandantbs/mac-docker-sync/README.md

 docker-compose-dev.yml
-- this file is meant for local development not for production so any configuration in this file are expected to affect only local environment to have effect on local
+- this file is meant for local development not for production so any configuration in this file are expected to affect only local environment.

 docker-sync.yml
 - this file contains configuration to sync container with the host system